rmunro/annotation_imagenet/README.md

 `annotate_photos.html`

-The output from the classifier is in:
+The output from the classifier is also in this directory at:

 `predictions.js`